Initializing, please wait a moment

 • Multiple files at once - select with shift-click in the picker, or drop the whole batch.

-• An entire folder - some browsers expose folder-drop; the tool walks the folder tree and processes every .heic inside.
+• An entire folder - some browsers expose folder-drop; the tool walks the folder tree and queues every .heic inside.

 Step 4 - download the JPG

-When conversion finishes the tool exposes a download link per file.
+When conversion finishes the tool surfaces a download link per file.
+The link points at a short-lived S3-backed download URL emitted by the FTO conversion service; clicking it streams the .jpg from S3 to your downloads folder.
 For a single file, click "Download .jpg" and save to your usual downloads folder.
 For multiple files the tool offers a single "Download all" button that emits a .zip - useful when you converted 50 photos and do not want to click 50 times.
 The output JPGs preserve the original filename with a .jpg extension swap (IMG_1234.HEIC → IMG_1234.jpg).

 The converter targets quality 85 by default.
 That is a Goldilocks setting - high enough that the JPG looks identical to the HEIC for typical photo content, low enough that the file size stays close to the HEIC original.
-If you need a smaller result (for a tight email cap), drop the quality slider to 75 before downloading.
-Below 75 the savings are diminishing and visible artifacts can creep into smooth gradients (sky, skin tones).
+If you need a smaller result (for a tight email cap), drop the quality slider to 75 before submitting.
+Below 70 the savings are diminishing and visible artifacts can creep into smooth gradients (sky, skin tones); the slider clamps at 70-85 to keep you inside the safe range.

 Step 5 - verify the output